FrightenedFox/sorting-algorithms/README.md

 	Przetwarzanie pliku ".\tests\input_worst_scenario.txt" : [#---------] 10.0%
 	Przetwarzanie pliku ".\tests\input_worst_scenario.txt" : [##--------] 15.0% `
 	(repeats instead of changing in one line),
-	than probably you would like to turn off the progress bar at all.
+	then probably you would like to turn off the progress bar at all.
 	To do so, please set the flag `progress_bar` in the function `Sort()` (file `"main.py"`) to `false`.
 2. If you don't have modules `numpy` and `matplotlib` then, in order to see the plots of the comparisons, you have to install them.